abhayagiri/beginning-our-day/manuscripts/ay/ay-all.md

 move through it and leave it behind, which makes us naked and vulnerable.
 It is not vulnerable in the sense of being fragile or easily damaged.
-It is vulnerable in the sense of being able to receive the reality of the present moment—including everything we create in our minds—from a bare, new, and open field of awareness.
+It is vulnerable in the sense of being able to receive the reality of the present moment---including everything we create in our minds---from a bare, new, and open field of awareness.
 It's freeing, liberating, lucid, and it has the quality of truth to it.

 When we're caught up and locked into difficulties and can't access that